-The security device restarts automatically.
+The device restarts automatically.
 The upgrade is complete when the device displays the login page in the browser.

-h) To verify the version of the ScreenOS firmware, log into the security device and go to the Device Information section of the WebUI homepage.
+h.
+Verify the version of the ScreenOS firmware by logging into the device and locating the Device Information section of the WebUI page.

-- a) Make sure that you have the ScreenOS 5.4.0 firmware.
-For information on obtaining the firmware, see section Downloading New Firmware. - b) Log into device B. - c) Save the existing configuration by executing the following command:
+- a.
+Make sure you have the ScreenOS 5.4.0 firmware.
+For information about obtaining the firmware, see "Downloading New Firmware" on page 26. - b.
+Log into security device B. - c.
+Save the existing configuration by running the following command:

-'''

-save config to { flash | slot1 | tftp } ...
+save config to { flash | slot1 | tftp }...

-'''

-- d) Run the TFTP server on your computer by double-clicking on the TFTP server application. - e) On the security device, enter the following command:
+- d.
+Run the TFTP server on your computer by double-clicking the TFTP server application. - e.
+Enter the following command on the device:

-save soft from tftp ip_addr_your_computer screenos_filename to flash where ip_addr is the IP address of your computer and screenos_filename is the ScreenOS 5.4.0 firmware.
+save soft from tftp ip_addr screenos_filename to flash

+where ip_addr is the IP address of your computer, and screenos_filename is the filename of the ScreenOS 5.4.0 firmware.

-- f) When the upgrade is complete, you must reset the security device.
-Execute the reset command and enter y at the prompt to reset the device. - g) Wait a few minutes, and then log into the security device again.
-You can verify the security device ScreenOS firmware version by using the get system command. - Manually fail over device A completely to device B (CLI only). - a) Log into device A. - b) Fail over primary device A in VSD 0 to backup device B in VSD 0 by issuing one of the following CLI commands.
-The command you need to execute depends on whether or not the preempt option is enabled on the primary device. - If the preempt option is enabled:
+- f.
+Reset the device when the upgrade is complete.
+Run the reset command and enter y at the prompt to reset the device. - g.
+Wait a few minutes, and then log into the device again.
+You can verify the device ScreenOS firmware version by using the get system command. - 3.
+Manually fail over device A completely to device B (CLI only). - a.
+Log into security device A. - b.
+Fail over primary device A in VSD 0 to backup device B in VSD 0 by issuing one of the following CLI commands.
+The command you need to run depends on whether or not the preempt option is enabled on the primary device. - If the preempt option is enabled: